 4.187.
-Radioactive waste is defined [25] as follows: "For legal and regulatory purposes, waste that contains, or is contaminated with, radionuclides at concentrations or activities greater than clearance levels as established by the regulatory body."
+Radioactive waste is defined [3] as follows: "For legal and regulatory purposes, material for which no further use is foreseen that contains, or is contaminated with, radionuclides at activity concentrations greater than clearance levels as established by the regulatory body."
 This is a 'regulatory' definition that recognizes that material with activity concentrations equal to, or less than, the established clearance levels is radioactive from a 'scientific' point of view, but the associated radiological hazards are considered to be negligible.